 - Facilitating the management of migration flows

-- Contributing to the prevention of terrorism and the reduction of serious crime
+- Contributing to the prevention of terrorism and the reduction of serious crimes

 - Ensuring an optimal level of internal security

-- Informing third-country nationals of the duration of their authorized stay within the Schengen Zone
+- Informing third-country nationals of the duration of their authorised stay within the Schengen Zone

 - Combating identity theft and fraud as well as the misuse of travel documents